 - Charles I dissolves Parliament (UK: England).

-- The Shah Mosque is built in Isfahan (Iran).
+- The Shah Mosque (later known as the Imam Mosque) is built in Isfahan (Iran).

 - Christiaan Huygens is born in The Hague, Dutch Republic (now The Netherlands).